The Emergency Services Levy

 We strive to provide the best care to the most people with the resources that we have available.
 We currently staff 2 ambulance 24 hours a day, adding additional positions would improve response to outlying areas, decrease our reliance on mutual aid partners, and increase our availability for multiple overlapping 911 calls.

-On June 10, 2019 the Board of Commissioners for the Skamania County Public Hospital District adopted Resolution 2019-07, placing on the general election ballot a proposition authorizing Skamania County EMS and Rescue to impose a regular emergency services levy of $0.50 per $1,000 dollars of assessed property value.
+On June 10, 2019 the Board of Commissioners for the Skamania County Public Hospital District adopted Resolution 2019-07, placing on the general election ballot a proposition authorizing Skamania EMS and Rescue to impose a regular emergency services levy of $0.50 per $1,000 dollars of assessed property value.

 If approved by voters, this levy would replace our existing levy of $0.25 per $1,000 which is set to expire in December 2021; and increase revenue by approximately $450,000.

-This levy would provide funding to advance Skamania County EMS and Rescue’s entire service in three specific ways:
+This levy would provide funding to advance Skamania EMS and Rescue’s entire service in three specific ways:

 - Improve response capabilities by adding two staff members (1 Paramedic, 1 EMT) within the next eighteen months;